 Galatians 3:10-13 also paraphrases several Old Testament verses.

-Deuteronomy 27:26: “CURSED BE HE that CONFIRMS NOT all the words of this law TO DO THEM.
-And all the people shall say, Amen.”
+Deuteronomy 27:26: ” ‘CURSED IS HE who DOESN’T uphold the words of this law BY DOING THEM.’
+All the people shall say, ‘Amen.’”
+(WEB)

 So again, the curse obviously is not the law, it is just the penalty or result for failing to obey the law.

 Galatians 3:10-13: “For as many as are of the works of the law are under the curse; for it is written, ‘Cursed is everyone who DOES NOT continue in all things which are written in the book of the law, to do them.’
 11 But that no one is justified by the law in the sight of God is evident, for ‘the just shall live by faith.’
 12 Yet the law is not of faith, but the man who does them shall live by them.
-13 Christ has redeemed us from the curse of the law ……” Again, verse 13 DOES NOT say that Christ redeemed us from the law, but rather from the curse (referring to the penalty for law disobedience which can even be death) of the law.
+13 Christ has redeemed us from the curse of the law ……” (NKJV) Again, verse 13 DOES NOT say that Christ redeemed us from the law, but rather from the curse (referring to the penalty for law disobedience which can even be death) of the law.
 “Us” is referring to converted, law obeying Christians.
 Verse 13 also does not state or even imply that there is no need to continue observing the law.
 In addition, verse 13 does not say that a curse is imposed on those who obey the law.

 In Romans 2:13 Paul said that it is the DOERS OF THE LAW, not the hearers, WHO ARE JUSTIFIED.